JohnMichaelCrawley/JohnMichaelCrawley/README.md

 I'm John.
 I'm a third-year student studying a BSc (Honours) Computing degree at National College of Ireland.
 I'm self-teaching myself a secondary language which is Japanese and hope to pass N5 level at the end of year.
-I love software development, I have a big passion for development in iOS/Mac.
-I'm currently building an iOS text adventure game using technologies in Swift 5.5, Core Data, GIT and more and hope to have a release for Q4 2021
+I love software development with a passion and love the aspects like the planning process and the setting up Jira/GIT and organising how to execute a project.
+I have a big passion for development in iOS/Mac.
+I'm currently building an iOS text adventure game using technologies in Swift 5.5, Core Data, GIT and more and hope to have a release for Q4 2021 on the App Store.

 # Interests